Kate Forsyth’s The Beast’s Garden is a retelling of the Grimm’s Beauty and The Beast, set in Nazi Germany.

 It was difficult, though!

 BLBR: What is next in the creative pipeline?

-* My receiving an e-copy of this book from the publisher for review purposes did not impact the expression of my honest opinions in the review above.
+* Receiving an e-copy of this book from the publisher for review purposes did not impact the expression of my honest opinions.